Great Canadian Entertainment

-Great Canadian Gaming is a Canadian gaming, entertainment and hospitality company.
+Great Canadian Entertainment is a Canadian gaming, entertainment and hospitality company.
 Prior to its acquisition by Apollo Global Management in September 2021, the company was listed on the Toronto Stock Exchange and was part of the S&P/TSX Composite Index.

 Overview

-Great Canadian operates 25 gaming properties in Canada, consisting of casinos, horse race tracks (with slot machines), and smaller-scale gaming centres.
+Great Canadian operates gaming properties in Canada, consisting of casinos, horse race tracks (with slot machines), and smaller-scale gaming centres.
 It also runs hotels, restaurants, and entertainment facilities associated with its properties.
 As of the third quarter of 2017, 67% of revenue was from gaming.
 As of 2018, it had 9,400 employees.
 In 2016, 61% of revenues were from British Columbia, 17% were from Ontario, 15% were from Atlantic Canada, and the rest were from the United States.
 In total, Great Canadian properties include 16,000 slot machines, 386 table games, 80 dining establishments and 500 hotel rooms.

 In 2017, the company's gross gaming revenue was about $1.2 billion, with net earnings for 2017 of $85.7 million.